D1le/d1le.github.io/content/posts/2019-09-01---Hello-and-Welcome.md

 Hello there!

 I'm going to write some posts about various things in this blog.
-Mostly focus will be on my projects and interesting technologies.
+I'll focus mostly on my projects and interesting technologies.

 More content soon!